Run For All Limited (Company No: 5701790)

 15. General Data Protection Regulation:

 15.1 By agreeing to our Terms and Conditions, the Participant agrees to the Organiser storing their personal data including name, address, email address, date of birth, telephone numbers, emergency contacts.
-Includes participants and volunteers and using this information for the purpose of organising the Event in order to send out vital race information.
-Personal data will not be used for marketing purposes unless marketing consent received.
+This includes participants and volunteers and using this information for the purpose of organising the Event in order to send out vital race information.
+Personal data will not be used for marketing purposes unless marketing consent is received.

 15.2 In compliance with the General Data Protection Regulation (GDPR) the Participant has the right of access to their personal records held on the Organiser’s computer.
 By agreeing to our Terms and Conditions, in order to send the Participant a race pack and fundraising pack (if requested), and produce their race results, the Participant authorises the Organiser to release personal details (including their full name, address and e-mail address) to the pack provider, or charity (if applicable), any official photograph company and timing results company.
 The Participant also authorises the Organiser to disclose their information for medical purposes on the day of the Event.
 All Organiser third party providers adhere to GDPR and will not use third party data for marketing purposes unless consent has been received.